 The Benefits of Directional Boring

-The installation cost for trenching versus Directional Boring is usually lower, in the range of 6 to 8 times less than horizontal drilling.
+The installation cost for trenching versus directional boring is usually lower, in the range of six to eight times less than horizontal drilling.
 These two technologies usually compliment each other; trenching or plowing being more cost-effective but having limitations and directional boring taking care of everything else but at a higher cost.
-If we wanted to choose one over the other without cost as a factor, Directional Boring or horizontal directional drilling would be selected as the best alternative; doing everything trenching and plowing can do and doing jobs once thought impossible before this great technology.
+If we wanted to choose one over the other without cost as a factor, directional boring or horizontal directional drilling would be selected as the best alternative, doing everything trenching and plowing can do and jobs once thought impossible before this great technology.

 Construction Footprint of Directional Boring